Ajit Doval: Second term

 He was also an instrumental figure in revocation of the special status of Jammu and Kashmir.

 On 26 February 2020, Ajit Doval walked the streets of riot-hit northeast Delhi to assess the situation and reassure the local residents.

+Following the 2020–2021 China–India skirmishes, four interactions took place between Doval and his Chinese counterpart, Wang Yi.

 On 15 May 2020, the military forces of Myanmar handed over a group of 22 militant leaders, active in Assam and other northeast states, to the Indian government.
 This was made possible through negotiations headed by Doval.

 On 15 September 2020, Doval walked out of a virtual SCO meeting after Pakistan projected a fictitious map omitting parts of India.